sudosoph/docs/content/how-to/setup-https.md

 ### Server Name Indication

-Parts of the section.io platform are using shared infrastructure.
+Parts of the Section platform are using shared infrastructure.
 One component important in this context is the TLS Offload Proxy, implicit in all Proxy Stacks.
 Its role is to accept end-user HTTP and HTTPS connections for multiple web applications on multiple domains, handle any TLS handshake and then route requests to the correct Proxy Stack.

 For non-HTTPS requests, routing is easily performed by parsing the Host header present in any standard HTTP/1.1 request.
 For HTTPS it is a little more complicated.

 Traditionally during an [SSL/TLS handshake](https://developer.mozilla.org/en-US/docs/Introduction_to_SSL#The_SSL_Handshake), the server provides its certificate (containing the domain names) to the client before the client has indicated which domain (or Host) its request is intended for.

 Thankfully TLS has since introduced the Server Name Indication [SNI](http://en.wikipedia.org/wiki/Server_Name_Indication) extension which provides a mechanism for the client to specify the intended Host of its request before the server responds with its certificate.
-SNI allows the TLS Offload Proxy in section.io to select the correct certificate to supply to the client and then continue routing the request to the correct Proxy Stack just as per a plain HTTP request.
+SNI allows the TLS Offload Proxy in Section to select the correct certificate to supply to the client and then continue routing the request to the correct Proxy Stack just as per a plain HTTP request.

 When a certificate is provided in an application’s section.config.json file it is being used for HTTPS requests from SNI-enabled clients only.
-Some clients, eg old mobile browsers and most Windows XP browsers, do not support SNI and will not be able provide the necessary information for section.io to offer the correct certificate for HTTPS requests.
+Some clients, eg old mobile browsers and most Windows XP browsers, do not support SNI and will not be able provide the necessary information for Section to offer the correct certificate for HTTPS requests.

 By default these clients will receive a fall-back certificate which is not valid for the Host their request is intended for and these clients will report a security error.
 If you need to support older non-SNI-capable clients, contact Section support to discuss adding your application’s Host name to the fall-back certificate.